 In India, Ayurvedic buttermilk is a top choice for treatment of irritable bowel syndrome (IBS), according to Dr. Rohit Mehta B.A.M.S., MD, senior medical officer at the Himalayan Research Institute for Yoga & Naturopathy.

-This is linked to the health benefit of restoring the intelligence of the colon, and it constipation relieving properties, however I could not find medical studies supporting this.
+This is linked to the health benefits of restoring the intelligence of the colon, and its constipation relieving properties, however I could not find medical studies supporting this.

 I did find an article suggesting that curry leaves in particular are helpful to add to buttermilk for IBS.
 Curry leaves are mild, lemony, and slightly pungent.
 You can find them fresh or dried at Indian grocers.
 The fresh leaves freeze well, so it’s convenient to have them always on hand.